aws-samples/aws-modernization-with-epsagon/content/40_Troubleshooting/3_tagging_traces.md

 ![Tag](/images/troubleshooting/tag.png)

-Now let's re-deploy again using:
+Now let's re-deploy again.
+Make sure you are at the `backend` directory, and run the following command:
 ```bash
 sls deploy --region <REGION>
 ```